-4.2 The inert gas generators shall be located outside the cargo tank area as defined in the Bulk Chemical Code.
-Spaces containing inert gas generators should have no direct access to accommodation, service or control station spaces, but may be located in machinery spaces.
+4.2 The inert gas generators shall be located outside the cargo tank area as defined in the Bulk Chemical Code and the International Bulk Chemical Code.
+Spaces containing inert gas generators should have no direct access to - 5 - accommodation, service or control station spaces, but may be located in machinery spaces.
 If they are not located in machinery spaces they shall be located in a compartment reserved solely for their use.
-Such a compartment shall be separated by a gastight steel bulkhead and/or deck from accommodation, service and control station spaces as defined in the Bulk Chemical Code.
-Adequate positive pressure type mechanical ventilation shall be provided for such a compartment.
+Such a compartment shall be separated by a gastight steel bulkhead and/or deck from accommodation, service and control station spaces as defined in the Bulk Chemical Code and the International Bulk Chemical Code.
+Adequate positive-pressure-type mechanical ventilation shall be provided for such a compartment.
 Access to such compartments located aft shall be only from an open deck outside the cargo tank area.

-Access shall be located on the end bulkhead not facing the cargo area and/or on the outboard side of the superstructure or deckhouse at a distance of at least 25 per cent of the length of the ship but not less than 5 m from the end of the superstructure or deckhouse facing the cargo area.
+Access shall be located on the end bulkhead not facing the cargo area and/or on the outboard side of the superstructure or deckhouse at a distance of at least 25% of the length of the ship but not less than 5 m from the end of the superstructure or deckhouse facing the cargo area.
 In the case of such a compartment being located in the forecastle, access shall be through the deckhead forward of the cargo area.